How to Store Drapes & Curtains

 Order Custom Curtains from Spiffy Spools

 Now that you know how to store drapes and curtains, upgrade your window treatment with a gorgeous new look from Spiffy Spools!
 We make it easy to create custom curtains that fit your exact specifications.
-Explore our site to find a lovely new window treatment, and enjoy designing it in any length, fabric, and pattern!
+And whether you’re looking for tips to measure curtains for your sidelight windows, or simply want to learn how to hem your curtains, our extensive Spiffy Speak blog will serve up all the ideas and inspiration you need!
+So, go on and explore our site to find a lovely new window treatment, and enjoy designing it in any length, fabric, and pattern!